 Simply omit the oil used to sauté the veggies, and use a bit of broth or water as needed for sticking.
 If using store-bought broth, check labels for oil.
 And use my favorite Oil-Free Vegan Cornbread.

-Bouillon/Broth
+Bouillon/Broth -

 I really love the flavor of Better Than Bouillon's No-Chicken variety in this particular recipe, but any salty broth will do.
 Add a bit of tamari or sea salt to standard broth if you don't think it's salty enough.

-Equipment
+Equipment Needed

 I bought this white Staub gratin dish specifically for Thanksgiving this year and am so glad I did!
 I love its smaller footprint (10.5 x 7.5 inches) and that it's deeper than a standard casserole dish.
 You can also bake this dressing in a standard 13 x 9 casserole dish.

-Vegan Turkey Roast
+- Vegan Turkey Roast

-Easy Vegan Mushroom Gravy
+- Easy Vegan Mushroom Gravy

-The BEST Healthy Pumpkin Pie
+- The BEST Healthy Pumpkin Pie

-Healthier Sweet Potato Pie
+- Vegan Sweet Potato Pie and Pecan Pie

-Vegan Cornbread Dressing (GF and Oil-Free Options)
+Vegan Cornbread Dressing

 Ingredients

-- 1 batch Oil-Free Cornbread, left out overnight to dry (tap for recipe) or ¾ batch of our Southern-Style Vegan Cornbread (linked above) - Depending on the size of your casserole you may need slightly less or more.
+- 1 batch Oil-Free Cornbread, left out overnight to dry (tap for recipe) or ¾ batch of our Southern-Style Vegan Cornbread (linked above)

-- 4 to 5 slices sturdy whole-grain bread, crusts removed, cubed - Or your favorite gluten-free bread.
+- 4 to 5 slices sturdy whole-grain bread, crusts removed, cubed - or your favorite gluten-free bread

-- 1 tablespoon olive oil, optional - Omit for oil-free.
+- 1 tablespoon olive oil, optional - omit for oil-free

 - 1 large onion, chopped

-- 5 to 6 ribs celery, chopped - Should equal about 1 ½ cups.
+- 5 to 6 ribs celery, chopped - should equal about 1 ½ cups

 - 10 ounces cremini mushrooms, chopped, optional